-350,000,000 fixed and variable rate redeemable preference shares were authorised with an issue price of \$1 per share.
-Of this 148,037,000 (2016: 148,037,000) issued shares are fully paid.
+- (i) During the year, the Company redeemed the preference shares previously held. - (ii) 350,000,000 fixed and variable rate redeemable preference shares were authorized with an issue price of \$1 per share (see note 8).
+Of this, \$200,000,000 issued shares are fully paid.
 Redeemable preference shares do not carry the right to vote or rank equally with other shares with regard to the Company's residual assets, except that holders of redeemable preference shares participate only to the extent of the face value of the shares.

-The redeemable preference shares are mandatorily redeemable at par on May 31, 2018 and the Company is obliged to pay holders of redeemable preference shares dividends of 10 percent per annum for the first year and thereafter a variable rate of 2.5 percent point above the weighted average yield rate applicable to the six month Jamaica Treasury Bill Tender (WATBY), held immediately prior to the commencement of each quarterly interest period until maturity.
+The redeemable preference shares are mandatorily redeemable at par on March 16, 2023 and the Company is obliged to pay holders of redeemable preference shares dividends of 9.5 percent per annum for the first four years and thereafter a variable rate of 3 percent points above the weighted average yield rate applicable to the six month Jamaica Treasury Bill Tender (WATBY), held immediately prior to the commencement of each quarterly interest period until maturity.
 Dividend is paid quarterly.

-10. Obligations under finance lease
+11. Obligations under finance lease